Skip to Content

 • Post signs in your community advising people to keep colors off all animals.

-Holi isn’t dog-friendly but there are quite a few local and national events that are safe for dogs.
+While Holi isn’t dog-friendly, there are quite a few local and national events in the U.S. that are safe for dogs.
 Here are a few of our favorite four-legged festivals you and your best pal can enjoy together:

-DockDogs®: Even if your dog can’t compete in this worldwide canine aquatics competition (yet), it’s still fun to bring him along and watch the high-flying antics.
+DockDogs®- Across the U.S. and Canada: Even if your dog can’t compete in this worldwide canine aquatics competition (yet), it’s still fun to bring them along and watch the high-flying antics.

-Catherine’s Butterfly Party Newtown, CT: A heartfelt pet adoption and free family festival featuring adoptable pets from 25 tristate (CT, NY and NJ) rescues, plus live birds of prey display, butterfly releases, K-9 demonstrations and much more.
+Catherine’s Butterfly Party Newtown, CT: A free family festival and pet adoption event featuring adoptable pets from 25 tristate (CT, NY, and NJ) rescues, face painting and crafts, live birds of prey display, K-9 demonstrations, and much more.

-Dog Day Festival – Nashville, TN: Features food, music and canine fun for the whole family with contests, demos and a giant shopping pavilion.
+Dog Day Festival – Nashville, TN: Features food, live music, and canine fun for the whole family with contests, demos, and a giant shopping pavilion.

-Bark in the Park – San Jose, CA: Everything dog, from contests and sport demos to canine water parks.
+Bark in the Park – San Jose, CA: The largest dog festival in the U.S. has everything from costume and tail-wagging contests and sport demos to canine water parks.

-Dog BowlFrankenmuth, MI: This free family event features canine sports: disc, agility, luring and herding, plus a howl competition, silly pet tricks and racing.
-There’s even a Dog Bowl King and Queen.
+Dog BowlFrankenmuth, MI: This free family event features canine sports: disc, agility, luring and herding, plus a howl competition, silly pet tricks, and racing.
+They even crown a Dog Bowl King and Queen.

-Muttzanita– Manzanita, OR: An Olympic-style event with talent and fashion shows plus a canine parade.
+Muttzanita– Manzanita, OR: A free Olympic-style event with contests, talent and fashion shows, and an adorable canine parade.

-Woofstock – Toronto, Canada: The largest North American outdoor dog fest features canine tricks, a Cirque Du Canine Stunt Show and Weiner/Pug racing.
-It’s even free!
+Woofstock – Toronto, Canada: The largest North American outdoor dog fest features canine tricks, a Cirque Du Canine Stunt Show, and Weiner/Pug racing.
+The best news: it’s completely free!

-Before bringing your socialized, well-behaved pal to any gathering, make sure it’s dog-friendly and features pet-safe activities both you and your canine can truly enjoy.
+Before bringing your socialized, well-behaved pal to any gathering, make sure it’s dog-friendly and features pet-safe activities both you and your best buddy can enjoy.

 Learn more: